 Missing or not maintained sitemap.xml file

-Many people don’t add or maintain the sitemap.xml file on the server.
-This file is used by the Search Engines to understand the URL structure of the website.
+Many businesses don’t add or maintain the sitemap.xml file on the server.
+This file is used by search engines to understand the URL structure of the website.

 Generate and upload the sitemap.xml file on the server, submit it to Google, and keep it up to date.

-Often overlooked, robots.txt file contains the rules that tell the Search Engine crawlers about how they can crawl/access/index your website.
+Often overlooked, the robots.txt file contains the rules that tell the search engine crawlers about how they can crawl/access/index your website.

 Any error in the rules added in the robots.txt file can cause serious damage to your search engine rankings.

-When the website is under development, it is advised to add these tags on all the pages of the website so it is not crawled by Search Engines.
-But, many times developers forget to remove these tags.
-Search Engines don’t crawl and index pages that have these tags.
+When the website is under development, it is advised to add these tags on all the pages of the website so it is not crawled by search engines, but many times developers forget to remove these tags.
+Search engines don’t crawl the index pages that have these tags.